-Wesley A. Brown, age 68, Director.
-Mr. Brown currently serves as President of Bent St. Vrain & Company, LLC, a Denver-based bank consulting firm that he formed in 2016, and as director of FirstBank Holding Company, a \$28 billion asset bank holding company based in Lakewood, CO.
+Wesley A. Brown, age 69, Director.
+Mr. Brown currently serves as President of Bent St. Vrain & Company, LLC, a Denver-based bank consulting firm that he formed in 2015, and as director of FirstBank Holding Company, a \$28 billion asset bank holding company based in Lakewood, CO.
 Mr. Brown served KPMG, LLP as Managing Director in its Corporate Finance subsidiary from June 2014 to his retirement in October 2015.
 From 2004 to 2014, Mr. Brown was a co-founder and Managing Director of St. Charles Capital, LLC in Denver, Colorado, where he also served as its first President and Compliance Officer.
 Mr. Brown has specialized in merger transactions and financings for financial institutions, completing over 125 transactions totaling in excess of \$3.5 billion over his career.
 His connections with and to the community banking industry in the Rocky Mountain Region are extensive, as he has personally worked on approximately half of all Colorado bank and thrift merger transactions from 1993 through 2015.
 Prior to founding St. Charles Capital, he served as Managing Director of McDonald Investments, Inc. (2001-2004) and Executive Vice President of The Wallach Company (1991-2000).
 Mr. Brown previously served as a Director from 2005 to 2014, when he resigned due to changes in the terms and requirements of his employment by the national accounting and consulting firm KPMG.
 In addition to experience with finance and compliance, Mr. Brown brings a deep knowledge of the banking industry to the Board as well as unique insight to the Company's mergers and acquisitions.
 Mr. Brown earned a Master's in Business Administration with Honors from the University of Chicago.

-Curtis A. Campbell, age 50, Director.
-Mr. Campbell is President of Software at Blucora, Inc. (Nasdaq: BCOR), a provider of technologyenabled tax focused financial solutions, where he also previously served as President of TaxAct from 2018 to 2020.
-Prior to joining Blucora, Mr. Campbell served Capital One Financial Corporation (NYSE: COF), a diversified financial services holding company, as a Managing Vice President of Consumer Auto from 2017 to 2018 and Intuit Inc. (Nasdaq: INTU), a financial technology company serving consumers and small businesses, where he was Vice President of Product Management, Strategy, Analytics and Innovation from 2014 to 2017.
-Mr. Campbell brings extensive experience with infrastructure and cloud computing as well as digital development and a keen focus on customer experience from his work with several technology companies.
+Curtis A. Campbell, age 51, Director.
+Mr. Campbell is the former CEO of TaxAct, a provider of technology-enabled tax focused financial solutions.
+He previously served as President of Software at Blucora, Inc. (Nasdaq: BCOR) where he ran TaxAct from 2018 until it was sold by Blucora in 2022.
+He continued to lead TaxAct after the sale until 2023.
+Prior to TaxAct, Mr. Campbell served Capital One Financial Corporation (NYSE: COF), a diversified financial services holding company, as a Managing Vice President of Consumer Auto from 2017 to 2018 and Intuit Inc. (Nasdaq: INTU), a financial technology company serving consumers and small businesses, where he was Vice President of Product Management, Strategy, Analytics and Innovation from 2014 to 2017.
+Mr. Campbell brings extensive experience with infrastructure and cloud computing as well as digital development and a keen focus on customer experience from his leadership roles at several technology companies.
 Mr. Campbell earned a Master's in International Business from the University of South Carolina.